basjes1977/jira-po-toolkit/README.md

 - **Custom Fields:** If your Jira uses different custom field IDs, update them here.
 - **SMTP:** Only needed for scripts that send email notifications.

+All scripts import credentials via `jira_config.py`, so updating this single file keeps every CLI in sync.

 After editing, restart your terminal or reload your environment to apply the changes.

 ---

 **Tip:**
 You can find your custom field IDs using the Jira REST API.
-See the main README for instructions.
+See [How to Find Custom Field IDs in Jira](#how-to-find-custom-field-ids-in-jira) for step-by-step instructions.

 ---